curl/everything-curl/http/post/hiddenfields.md

 # Hidden form fields

-This chapter has explained how sending a post with `-d` is the equivalent of what a browser does when an HTML form is filled in and submitted.
+Sending a post with `-d` is the equivalent of what a browser does when an HTML form is filled in and submitted.

 Submitting such forms is a common operation with curl; effectively, to have curl fill in a web form in an automated fashion.